eduvpn/android/README.md

   this be also done differently?
 I don't want to leave OVPNs all around the external storage, and I want to not require this permission
 - do not use Username/Password but use single token
-- maybe only support QR code and not manual entering data, or at least nog on main screen
+- maybe only support QR code and not manual entering data, or at least not on main screen
 - cleanup a lot of code
   - error handling!
 - higher resolution icon
 - branding
+- add to play store | F-Droid